 - Provide printed materials in electronic format.

-- Use accessible Web pages (text descriptions of graphics).
+- Use accessible Web pages (text descriptions of graphics, good color contract, clear navigation and organization).

-- Provide printed materials early so that students can prepare to access the materials in alternate formats.
+- Provide access to printed materials early so that students can prepare to access the materials in alternate formats, if needed.

 - Create printed and Web-based materials in simple, consistent formats.